Port of Keelung: Architecture

 The port forms a narrow waterway with approximately 2,000 meters in length and 400 meters in width that extends from the inner harbor in the southwest to the port mouth in the northwest.

 Destinations

 The port serves destinations to the Matsu Islands, Xiamen, Okinawa and Keelung Islet.

 Transportation

-The Port of Keelung is accessible from Keelung Station of the Taiwan Railways.
+The Port of Keelung is accessible from Keelung Station of Taiwan Railway.